richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - Converting stereo data stream to mono data stream is done by averaging the consecutive left and right 16-bits WORDS.

+### Audio Streaming

+To communicate with Alexa, FT900 communicates with RPI using Ethernet, WiFi or RS485.

+      - Ethernet: using LWIP
+      - WiFi: using ESP32 WiFi accessed using AT commands over UART
+      - RS485: TODO

 ### Test Mode and Test Simulator

 The FT900 application provides option to choose from any pre-recorded audio for testing convenience.